spiral/docs/http/cookies.md

 }
 ```

-As you may see this way does not provide a convenient way to create cookies, however you can create the header manually at any time when you want to control cookie content or other options manually.
+As you can see, this way does not provide a convenient way to create cookies, however you can create the header manually at any time when you want to control cookie content or other options.
 > The CookieManager middleware (see next) will not encrypt cookies specified as simple string headers.
 This is not recommended due to potentical problem while decrypting cookies.

 ## Set-Cookie object header
 Another way to create cookies requires direct access to the `Response` object but provides a simplified interface to generate cookies.
-In this case, the header line will be represent not as a string but as a `Cookie` object where the values are stored as class properties.
+In this case, the header line will not be a string but instead will be  a `Cookie` object where the values are stored as class properties.

 ```php